 For restaurant operators considering self serve kiosks, it can be hard to know where to start, let alone how to incorporate them as part of your wider strategy.
 “Which kiosk provider should I use?
 What hardware do I need?
 How many kiosks should I install?
 How do I make sure my customers actually use them?”
 These are all common questions that we get asked at Vita Mojo.

-This post outlines the key considerations you should make when choosing kiosks for your restaurant.
-Follow these four simple steps to ensure you get the best value from your self-serve kiosk technology.
+This blog outlines the key considerations you should make when choosing self service kiosks for your restaurant.
+Follow these four simple steps to ensure you get the best value from your self serve kiosk technology.

 Four steps to choosing your self service kiosk